 Take a moment to sit down and ask yourself, ‘How do I feel?’
 This is such a crucial question to ask yourself.
 Why?
 Because it’s a question you instinctively respond to all the time with, ‘Good, and you?’
 When you’re feeling moody, you most likely aren’t telling anyone, but you’re showing it in your behavior no doubt.

 How often do you ask yourself how you’re feeling?
 Experts recommend doing so every morning and answering honestly, after scanning your body and mind.
 You can try keeping a list of all the types of movements you already like or would like to try.
 Then try picking one of them after gauging your physical and mental state.
 In time, you’ll soon start associating certain exercises with particular moods.
 For example, swimming will remind you of those relaxed days when you wake up feeling moody or frazzled.
 This will make you want to do it again.

 There’s nothing better than an exciting feeling or not being able to sit down because you can’t wait for a certain event or new promotion.
 Feeling moody can also be a good thing.
 Feeling excited is the ultimate fuel for a super-challenging workout.
 Therefore, when you’ve got a lot of positive energy running through your body, utilize it.

 This is because you don’t get those surges every day.
-This is your opportunity to go and crush the toughest workout like hill sprints.
-Angela Fifer, a Pittsburgh-based mental performance consultant and the scientific program chair of the Association of Applied Sport Psychology, says when we’re super pumped and happy… Doing something more high-intensity is a good idea.
-Those activities align with our emotional state.
+This is your opportunity to go and crush the toughest workouts like hill sprints.
+Angela Fifer, a Pittsburgh-based mental performance consultant and the scientific program chair of the Association of Applied Sports Psychology, says when we’re super pumped and happy… Doing something more high-intensity is a good idea.
+These activities align with our emotional state.